garbados/couchdb/share/doc/src/configuring.rst

 Virtual Hosts
 =============

-CouchDB, since 0.11.0, can map requests to different locations based on the ``Host`` header, even if they arrive on the some inbound IP address.
+Cloudant, since 0.11.0, can map requests to different locations based on the ``Host`` header, even if they arrive on the some inbound IP address.

 This allows different virtual hosts on the same machine to map to different